awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToOracleInstance.md

    1. Choose **Instances** to display a list of your DB instances\.

-   1. Choose the row for your Oracle DB instance to display the summary information for the DB instance\.
+   1. Choose the Oracle DB instance and choose **See details** from **Instance actions** to display the details for the DB instance\.

+   1. Scroll to the **Connect** section and copy the endpoint\.
+Also, note the port number\.
+You need both the endpoint and the port number to connect to the DB instance\.
 ![\[Locate DB instance endpoint and port\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/OracleConnect1.png)

-   1. Copy the endpoint\.
-The **Endpoint** field has two parts that are separated by a colon \(:\)\.
-The part before the colon is the DNS name for the DB instance, and the part following the colon is the port number\.
-Make sure that you copy both parts\.

 ### CLI<a name="USER_Endpoint.CLI"></a>